Killarney, Ontario

 Killarney is a municipality located on the northern shore of Georgian Bay in the Sudbury District of Ontario, Canada.
 Killarney is commonly associated with Killarney Provincial Park, which is a large wilderness park located to the east of the townsite which occupies much of the municipality's expanded boundary.

-In addition to the community of Killarney itself, the communities of Hartley Bay and Bigwood, and the ghost towns of French River, Collins Inlet and Key Harbour, are also located within the municipal boundaries.
+In addition to the community of Killarney itself, the communities of Hartley Bay and Bigwood, and the ghost towns of French River, Collins Inlet, and Key Harbour, are also located within the municipal boundaries.
 The eastern end of the La Cloche Mountain Range is also located within the municipality of Killarney.

 History

-Killarney's established community was founded in 1820 by Etienne De La Morandiere (although indigenous peoples were living there prior), a French Canadian originally from Varennes, Quebec and a fur trader in Sault St Marie, Michigan, along with his wife Josette Sai Sai Go No Kwe, an indigenous woman from Michigan and a close relative of Chief Kitchi, meaning Big Gun.
-Soon after the arrival of the De La Morandieres, many French Canadian families started to settle in Killarney, including the Proulxs and the Roques, starting many fishing businesses in the process.
+Killarney's established community was founded in 1820 by Étienne De La Morandière (although indigenous peoples were living there prior), a French Canadian originally from Varennes, Quebec and a fur trader in Sault Ste Marie, Michigan, along with his wife Josette Sai Sai Go No Kwe, an indigenous woman from Michigan and a close relative of Chief Kitchi, meaning Big Gun.
+Soon after the arrival of the De La Morandières, many French-Canadian families started to settle in Killarney, starting many fishing businesses in the process.
 Although there was already an existing settlement here at that time, they are credited with the founding of the settlement.

 The population increased when the logging industry took off in Colins Inlet in the late 1800s.
 Hundreds of people from around Ontario went to Colins Inlet for work and established a large community in the area.
 The logging industry collapsed in the early 1900s because of the low demand and the population declined.
 Remains of the large village can be seen across from the present-day Mill Lake lodge.

+In 1929, the place was originally incorporated as the Township of Rutherford and George Island.

 Another key industry that had a major impact on Killarney's economy was the fishing industry.
 There were many fishing companies in Killarney including C.W.L (Charles William Low), The Nobles, Charles Low/Joseph Roque partnership, and Albert Lowe.
 The collapse of the fishing industry at the end of the 1950s affected many families in Killarney including the Low, Roque, Jackman, Proulx, and Herbert families.
 Recreational fishing was also an industry.
 A fishing camp was run by the Fruehauf Trailer Company out of Detroit, Michigan.
 Roy Fruehauf, president of the company from 1949 to 1961, was primarily responsible for operating Killarney Mountain Lodge.
 Clients and guests would be flown in via Mallard sea planes for vacations during the warmer summer months.